 When such states arise within us that are not attached to any sensual or worldly pleasures such as dreams of fame, riches, power and romance, then it comes under the definition of wholesomeness.
-Indeed they are the products of a purifying heart.
+Indeed it is the product of a purifying heart.
 We must remind ourselves that the Hindrances of lust, aversion and so on are not being simply destroyed but transformed.